Jacorella/Twitch-Chat-Bot/README.md

 ## Requirements

 - Python 3.6 or later
-- TwitchIO library (can be installed via pip)
+- TwitchIO library (can be installed via pip):  pip install twitchio
 - Tkinter library (already included in Python versions)

 ## How to use the bot